eu9ene/llm_sum/README.md

-# llm_sum
+# Summarization with LLMs
-Exploration of summarization wiht Large Language Models as a part of Stanford cs224u course project.
+Exploration of styled summarization with Large Language Models as a part of Stanford cs224u course project.

 Datasets:
 - CNN/DailyMail